Love & Harvest

 • Roll out dough on floured surface 1/4 to 1/2 inch thick.
 Cut into shapes with any cookie cutter.
 Place cookies 1 inch apart on ungreased cookie sheets.

-• Bake 6 to 8 minutes in preheated oven. or until the rims of the cookie give a slight brown colour.
-Cool completely.
+• Bake 6 to 8 minutes or until the rims show a slight golden colour.
+Cool completely before decorating.

 Royal Icing

-• In a large bowl, add the powdered sugar and meringue powder and mix together.
-Using an electric mixer on low speed, add in the extracts and water (1 tablespoon at a time) and mix until smooth.
+• In a large bowl, add powdered sugar and meringue powder and mix.
+Using an electric mixer on low, add in the extracts and water (1 tablespoon at a time) and mix until smooth.

 Flood Icing

-• Take the desire colour of the royal icing in a bowl.
-Add a few drops of water to the bowl.
-Mix vigorously until smooth and with the consistency you like.
-Transfer to a pipping bag and carefully flood the cookies along the perimeter of the cookie outlined with the royal icing.
+• Take the desired colour of royal icing in a bowl.
+Add a few drops of water and mix vigorously until it reaches flooding consistency.
+Transfer to a piping bag and carefully flood inside the outlined perimeter.

 Notes